sketchytech/json-book/README.md

 A PHPFiddle version of the code can be found here: http://phpfiddle.org/main/code/6007004

+A codepad version can be found here: http://codepad.org/g7ZaCU26

 This is a project to develop an organized data structure for JSON books, journals and magazines.
 The approach being taken is to develop the structure for the JSON alongside a set of parsers in order to establish an organic logic.

 Aims to incorporate: